dibyendumajumdar/ravi/README.rst

 .. image:: https://travis-ci.org/dibyendumajumdar/ravi.svg?branch=master
     :target: https://travis-ci.org/dibyendumajumdar/ravi

-Ravi is a derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_ with limited optional static typing and features `MIR <https://github.com/vnmakarov/mir>`_ and `LLVM <http://www.llvm.org/>`_ powered JIT compilers.
+Ravi is a dialect of `Lua <http://www.lua.org/>`_ with limited optional static typing and features `MIR <https://github.com/vnmakarov/mir>`_ and `LLVM <http://www.llvm.org/>`_ powered JIT compilers.
 The name Ravi comes from the Sanskrit word for the Sun.
 Interestingly a precursor to Lua was `Sol <http://www.lua.org/history.html>`_ which had support for